GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

   - Currently done from within the script (no Admin page interface at this time).

+  - Images that exceed maximum dimensions are automatically resized.

 * Anybody with the 'moderate' capability can upload another user's avatar

   - this to ensures that inappropriate images can be removed.